jparraporcar/crypto-dashboard-frontend/README.md

 ### Technologies

-The CryptoDash application leverages several libraries and frameworks to build an effective, dynamic, and interactive user interface.
+The crypto-dashboard-frontend application leverages several libraries and frameworks to build an effective, dynamic, and interactive user interface.
 Below are the main technologies used:

 - **ReactJS**: A JavaScript library for building user interfaces.
 React allows developers to create large web applications that can change data, without reloading the page.